Updated: September 6, 2023 by CanCat Eat

 - Fresh fruit and vegetables

-There are different types of older soft food in the market.
+There are different types of older soft foods on the market.
 Your cat needs a special diet at her senior age.
 Below, we will discuss in detail factors to keep in consideration and avoid in senior cat food.

 Ingredient